 As we’ve seen, there are many interesting strategies companies can use in the Netherlands.
 I’d say that most of them are worth exploring only if you’re dealing with a fairly large company.
 For small startups and small businesses, there are more straightforward options like Malta, Cyprus and Estonia.

-Moreover, the country-by-country reporting requirements under the OECD’s BEPS project bring more transparency to these tax strategies, increasing the need for substantial business activity to support the tax structure.
+- Country-by-country reporting: The OECD’s BEPS project brings more transparency to these tax strategies, increasing the need for substantial business activity to support any tax structure.

 Leave a Reply